wp-plugins/ewww-image-optimizer/readme.txt

 = Can I lower the compression setting for JPGs to save more space? =

-The lossy JPG optimization using JPEGmini will determine the ideal quality setting and save even more space.
+The lossy optimization using the EWWW IO Cloud service will determine the ideal quality setting and save even more space.
 You cannot manually set the quality with this plugin, but Imsanity (and many others) will do that if you really want to.
-But you should REALLY try JPEGmini first.
+But you should REALLY try EWWW IO Cloud first.

 = The bulk optimizer doesn't seem to be working, what can I do? =

-Each image is given 50 seconds to complete (which actually doesn't include time used by the optimization utilities).
-If that doesn't seem to do the trick, you can also increase the setting max_execution_time in your php.ini file.
-That said, there are other timeouts with Apache, and possibly other limitations of your webhost.
+If it doesn't seem to work at all, check for javascript problems using the developer console in Firefox or Chrome.
+If it is not working just on some images, you may need to increase the setting max_execution_time in your php.ini file.
+There are also other timeouts with Apache, and possibly other limitations of your webhost.
 If you've tried everything else, the last thing to look for is large PNG files.
 In my tests on a shared hosting setup, "large" is anything over 300 KB.
 You can first try decreasing the PNG optimization level in the settings.
-If that doesn't work, perhaps you ought to convert that PNG to JPG.
+If that doesn't work, perhaps you ought to convert that PNG to JPG or set a max PNG optimization size.
 Screenshots are often done as PNG files, but that is a poor choice for anything with photographic elements.

 = What are the supported operating systems? =

-I've tested it on Windows (with Apache), Linux, Mac OSX, FreeBSD, and Solaris (v10).
+I've tested it on Windows (with Apache), Linux, Mac OSX, FreeBSD (8 and 9), and Solaris (v10).
 The cloud service will run on any OS.

 = How are JPGs optimized? =

-Using the command *jpegtran -copy all -optimize -progressive -outfile optimized-file original-file*.
+Lossless optimization is done with the command *jpegtran -copy all -optimize -progressive -outfile optimized-file original-file*.
 Optionally, the -copy switch gets the 'none' parameter if you choose to strip metadata from your JPGs on the options page.
+Lossy optimization is done using the outstanding TinyJPG and JPEGmini utilities.

 = How are PNGs optimized? =

 There are three parts (and all are optional).
 First, using the command *pngquant original-file*, then using the commands *pngout-static -s2 original-file* and *optipng -o2 original-file*.
 You can adjust the optimization levels for both tools on the settings page.
 Optipng is an automated derivative of pngcrush, which is another widely used png optimization utility.
+EWWW I.O.
+Cloud uses TinyPNG for even better lossy compression than standalone pngquant.

 = How are GIFs optimized? =